 … You can inform your local school staff or historical society both of our need for material and our availability as a resource for information about military families.

 … And of course, you can donate to our Museum to help us move this project into a permanent facility as a continuing tribute to our military families.
-We are an incorporated not-for-profit organization, newly established in our offices in Albuquerque, New Mexico.
+We are an incorporated not-for-profit organization, located in Tijeras, NM.

 Contact us at firstname.lastname@example.org for more info.